dceejay/RedMap/README.md

 ### Updates

+- v2.30.1 - Don't resend bounds if not changed.
+Issue #209
 - v2.30.0 - Add show/hide ruler option.
 PR #206
 - v2.29.0 - Change locate to be a toggle and add command (trackme) to set style.
 Issue #202
 - v2.28.3 - Let button declaration be an array